oar-team/oar/docs-old/documentation/doc_modules.rst

 --------

 This module is the OAR server.
 It decides what actions must be performed.
-It is divided into 2 processes:
+It is divided into 3 processes:

  - One listens to a TCP/IP socket.
 It waits informations or commands from OAR user program or from the other modules.

  - Another one deals with commands thanks to an automaton and launch right modules one after one.

+ - The third one handles a pool of forked processes that are used to launch and stop the jobs.

 It's behaviour is represented in these schemes.